 A low humidity level can also be a problem for some objects.
 For instance, wooden furniture or flooring may dry out to the extent that it cracks.

-As a general rule, putting a humidifier unit in your HVAC system will create a whole house humidifier.
-There are 3 main types of HVAC humidifier.
-If your home is less than 4000 square feet, a fan powered humidifier is best otherwise, you need a steam humidifier.
+As a general rule, almost all HVAC systems can have a humidifier unit installed to create a whole house humidifier.
+The installation is not difficult or very expensive.
+There are 3 main types of HVAC humidifier, if your home is less than 4000 square feet, a fan powered humidifier is best otherwise, you need a steam humidifier.

-There Are Health Benefits From Using a Whole House Humidifier if the Humidity is Low
+There Are Health Benefits From Using a Humidifier if the Humidity is Low

 If the humidity in your home is very low, a humidifier can help your health in several ways-